beeware/toga/docs/tutorial/tutorial-4.rst

 .. literalinclude:: /tutorial/source/tutorial-4.py
    :language: python

-Although not shown in this tutorial, it is also possible
+Although not shown in this tutorial, it is also possible to directly do simple draw operations without passing in the on_draw callable function.

 In this example, we see a new Toga widget - :class:`.Canvas`.